Digital assets: building the markets of the future

 Anthony Ralphs

-Director, Product Management of CBDCs
+Director, Product Management, CBDCs

 Ripple